 - Paper heart wreath: Origami or construction paper hearts arranged in a large heart-shaped wreath.

 Most Valentine’s Day dates revolve around a meal.
-Whether you’re more of a breakfast-in-bed couple or a candlelit dinner duo, there are some really romantic ideas for Valentine’s Day meals at home.
-Here are a few of the best ideas for Valentine’s Day meals at home:
+Whether you’re more of a breakfast-in-bed couple or a candlelit dinner duo, there are romantic ideas for meals at home.

 - Order delivery or takeout from your favorite restaurant.
 Consider getting food from a special restaurant, such as where you had your first date or where you proposed.
 Relive the experience at home by ordering the same foods and reminiscing about the experience.

-- Purchase a meal kit delivery box, such as HelloFresh or Sun Basket, and cook up a unique meal together.
-Most meal kit deliveries allow you to sign up and cancel any time.
-Plus, a lot of the top meal kit delivery services are offering special Valentine’s Day-themed choices for delivery by February 14.
+- Purchase a meal kit delivery box, such as HelloFresh or Sun Basket, and cook a unique meal together.
+Plus, a lot of the top meal kit delivery services are offering special Valentine’s Day-themed choices for delivery by February 14th.

-- Cook a special meal: If your sweetheart has a favorite meal, or you want to replicate a special meal you shared in your relationship, try cooking it yourself or cooking it together as a date night activity.
-There are lots of cooking videos online or consider a site like SideChef, which walks you through each step of a recipe with pictures and videos, if you’re shaky on your cooking skills.
-SideChef also curates a list of all the ingredients you’ll need and sends them to your local Walmart for pickup to eliminate the hassle of grocery shopping.
+- Cook a special meal.
+If your sweetheart has a favorite meal, or you want to replicate a certain meal you shared in your relationship, try cooking it yourself or cooking it together.
+There are lots of cooking videos online which walk you through each step of a recipe with pictures and videos.

-- Take a trip to the 70’s: An easy DIY Valentine’s Day dinner and dessert idea is to make it a fondue party.
-Fondue is easy to make and it can be sensual to dip and feed each other different foods.
-After a cheese fondue dinner, stay on theme with a luscious chocolate fondue dessert.
-You can make chocolate-covered strawberries, and dip other fruits, marshmallows, graham crackers, and more.
-Interactive foods can set the mood for an intimate Valentine’s Day at home.
+- Fondue for two.
+An easy DIY Valentine’s Day dinner and dessert idea is to make it a fondue party.
+Fondue is easy to make and it’s sensual to dip and feed each other different foods.
+After a cheese fondue dinner, stay on theme with a luscious chocolate fondue dessert and dip other fruits, marshmallows, graham crackers, and more.

-- Make heart-shaped foods, using heart-shaped cookie cutters, a heart-shaped waffle iron, or a knife (carefully): For example, you can make heart-shaped pancakes or waffles for breakfast, heart-shaped grilled cheese sandwiches for lunch, heart-shaped mini pizzas for dinner, and heart-shaped cookies or brownies for a sweet finish.
+- Make heart-shaped foods, using heart-shaped cookie cutters, a heart-shaped waffle iron, or a knife (carefully).
+For example, make heart-shaped pancakes or waffles for breakfast, heart-shaped grilled cheese sandwiches for lunch, heart-shaped mini pizzas for dinner, and heart-shaped cookies or brownies for a sweet finish.